Bear shot, killed in Sevierville after 'aggressively' approaching woman

-SEVIERVILLE, Tenn.
-(WVLT) -- Officials with the Tennessee Wildlife Resource Agency said a bear was killed in Sevierville after aggressively walking through residents' yards.
+Officials with the Tennessee Wildlife Resource Agency said a bear was killed in Sevierville after aggressively walking through residents' yards.

 TWRA officers responded to a complaint of a bear being shot with three cubs hanging around at a residence on Mountain View Court.